126016/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Events.rst

 .. note::

-   Unless mentioned otherwise, mentions of class "File" below actually refer to the :php:`\TYPO3\CMS\Core\Resource\FileInterface` interface.
+   Unless otherwise indicated, mentions of the class "File" in the following actually refer to the :php:`\TYPO3\CMS\Core\Resource\FileInterface` interface.

    "Folder" objects actually refer to the :php:`\TYPO3\CMS\Core\Resource\Folder` class.